waddaboddle/Data_analytics_projects/Cyclistic_Capstone/Cyclistic.md

-Analysis of Cyclistic’s Casual Riders vs Annual Members (In Progress)
+Analysis of Cyclistic’s Casual Riders vs Annual Members
 ================
 Muhaimin Ahmed
 August 28, 2024

 # Introduction

+This is a CAPSTONE case study I did as part of my Google Data Analytics Certification.
+In this case study, I work for a fictional company, Cyclistic and have to answer business questions from my manager Lily Moreno.

 ## About Cyclistic